emcofa/Jsramverk-backend/README.md

 4. The structure of the backend routes are following:

-   - "/port:8888/docs" :GET.
+   - /port:8888/docs :GET.
 Returns a JSON-object containing an array of documents in database.

-   - "/port:8888/docs" :POST.
+   - /port:8888/docs :POST.
 Requires a JSON-body which inlcudes keys "name" and "html".
 Returns a JSON object of the created document.

-   - "/port:8888/docs/init" :POST.
+   - /port:8888/docs/init :POST.
 Uses the JSON-file "data/docs.json" as a test to insert many documents into database.
 Can be customized after preferences.

-   - "/port:8888/docs/docs/:id" :GET.
+   - /port:8888/docs/docs/:id :GET.
 Returns a single JSON-object matching param ":id".

-   - "/port:8888/docs/update/:id" :PUT.
-Requires a JSONö-body which inlcudes the keys "name" and "html".
+   - /port:8888/docs/update/:id :PUT.
+Requires a JSON-body which inlcudes the keys "name" and "html".
 Returns a JSON-object of the updated document with the new values.

-   -  "/port:8888/docs/:id" :DELETE.
+   -  /port:8888/docs/:id :DELETE.
 Returns a JSON-object of the deleted document.